Kosmopy/udacity_datapipeline/README.md

 # udacity_datapipeline

+## Summary
-##Summary: In this project, I create an ETL Pipeline using Airflow to copy and transform data from S3 into AWS Redshift tables.
+In this project, I create an ETL Pipeline using Airflow to copy and transform data from S3 into AWS Redshift tables.

+## Data
-##Data: Song and log data are retrieved from the S3 bucket s3://udacity-dend.
+Song and log data are retrieved from the S3 bucket s3://udacity-dend.

+## Schema
-##Schema: The tables are designed in a star schema with the following fact and dimension tables:
+The tables are designed in a star schema with the following fact and dimension tables:

 Fact table "songplays" with playid, start_time, user_id, level, songid, artistid, sessionid, location, user_agent.